-- 1. The purpose of this Code is to enable QMUL to fulfil its obligations relating to the care of, and responsibility for, staff and students, and the public, and to protect its reputation. - 2.
-The Code of Student Discipline applies to any person defined as a student or associate student of QMUL in accordance with Ordinance C1.
-This includes students who are interrupting study, or resitting out of attendance but remain registered with QMUL. - 3.
-The Code of Student Discipline applies to any action of misconduct whether it takes place on or off QMUL premises.
-The Code also applies to actions that are electronic and occur via electronic means such as the internet, email, social media, or other communication technology such as mobile phones.
+- 1. The purpose of this Code is to enable QMUL to fulfil its obligations relating to the care of, and responsibility for, staff and students, and the public, and to protect its reputation. - The Code of Student Discipline applies to any person defined as a student or associate student of QMUL in accordance with Ordinance C1.
+This includes students who are interrupting study, or resitting out of attendance but remain registered with QMUL. - 3.-The Code of Student Discipline applies to any action of misconduct whether it takes place on or off QMUL premises.
+The Code also applies to actions that are electronic and occur via electronic means such as (but not limited to) the internet, email, social media sites, chat rooms or text messages. or other communication technology such as mobile phones.